rage/cyber-security-base-19/data/installation.md

 You can test the exercises locally with `tmc test` and submit your solutions with `tmc submit`.
 See `tmc help` for additional commands.

+You can test individual exercise by going to an exercise-specific folder, or you can test all of them at once by issuing testing commands at root.

+Every exercise has automated tests.
+If you end up in situation where `tmc test` cannot find any test, you can locate the bug by either starting the application yourself (if the programming exercise is django, then start the server with `manage.py`) or submit the exercise and see the logs on TMC website.

 NB!
 The TMC server tests the exercises with Python 3.5.
 Most likely, your Python installation will be a newer version.
 Make sure that you do not use any features that were introduced after Python 3.5 such as f-strings.
 Otherwise, this may lead to a situation where the tests are passed locally but not remotely.

-You can test individual exercise by going to an exercise-specific folder, or you can test all of them at once by issuing testing commands at root.

 There are no limitations for resubmissions.